-Users are still able to set the device tip manually so there are no real software consequences.
+• Users are still able to set the device tip manually so there are no real software consequences.

-- If the software fails to detect the device track but you are still able to see the signal void in the acquired images, you may set the device tip manually using the 'Set Device' button in the Insert step.
-You should only use this approach if you a can confirm that the device track appears straight in the acquired images. - Always review the detected device tip position, even if the segmentation succeeds. - If the device track does not appear in the acquired images and/or the insertion slab is too thin, re-acquire a new scan and assess the tip position on that scan.
+- If the software fails to detect the device track but you are still able to see the signal void in the acquired images, you may set the device tip manually using the 'Set Device' button in the Insert step. - Always review the detected device tip position, even if the segmentation succeeds. - If the device track does not appear in the acquired images and/or the insertion slab is too thin, re-acquire a new scan and assess the tip position on that scan.

-Appendix 1 - Head Fixation Frame, Imaging Coil(s) & MRI Scanner Requirements Specifications
+Appendix 1 - MRI Scanner & Equipment Requirements Specifications

-Head Fixation Requirements Specification
+MRI Head Fixation Requirements Specification

-A suitable head fixation frame for use with the ClearPoint System must:
+A suitable head fixation frame for use during MRI-guided procedures with the ClearPoint System must:

-- 1. Be intended for rigid cranial stabilization / immobilization during neurosurgical procedures - 2.
+- 1. Be intended for rigid cranial stabilization / immobilization during neurosurgical procedures. - 2.
 Be MRI Conditional. - 3.
 Have at least 3 fixation points (skull pins). - 4.
 When fixated, withstand any movement of the patients head when an approximate 5 lb. load is applied in any direction.

-Imaging Coil(s) Requirements Specification
+MRI Imaging Coil(s) Requirements Specification

-Suitable Imaging Coil(s) for use with the ClearPoint System must meet the requirements stated in this section.
+Suitable Imaging Coil(s) for use during MRI-guided procedures with the ClearPoint System must meet the requirements stated in this section.